 One of the celebrated traditions is Mikulás, the Hungarian name for St. Nicholas Day.
 Occurring in early December, it’s a special time when St. Nicholas visits to deliver gifts to children.

 Another custom in Hungary is the making of traditional gingerbread.
-Infused with cinnamon and cloves, these gingerbread creations are intricately decorated with Hungarian folk patterns, often in the national colours of red, green, and white.
+Infused with cinnamon and cloves, they are decorated with Hungarian folk patterns, often in the national colours of red, green, and white.

-Green hotels: Budapest has several eco-friendly accommodation options powered by renewable energy.
+- Green hotels: Budapest has several eco-friendly accommodation options powered by renewable energy.
+They’re generally very affordable too.

-Avoid short-stay apartments: Short-term rentals can lead to a lack of affordable housing for locals, resulting in social and environmental problems.
-Booking a hotel is a more sustainable choice.
+- Avoid short-stay apartments: Short-term rentals can lead to a lack of affordable housing for locals.

-Explore beyond tourist areas: Exploring the less-explored areas of Budapest can offer visitors a more authentic experience while contributing to the local economy.
+- Explore beyond tourist areas: Exploring the less-explored areas of Budapest can offer visitors a more authentic experience while contributing to the local economy.
 Try the 8th district for somewhere different.
+This is known as the Palace District for good reason!

-If you have any questions or comments about visiting the Budapest Xmas market in 2023 or visiting Budapest in winter more generally, please leave a comment below.
+If you have any questions or comments about visiting the Budapest Xmas market or visiting Budapest in winter more generally, please leave a comment below.

 —